BaltaBenitez/mi-repo/README.md

 - *Implemented with HTML5 and CSS3, utilizing SCSS for enhanced styling.*
 - *Utilized Bootstrap for streamlined and responsive layout.*
 - Implemented SEO best practices for improved search engine visibility.

+## Development and Deployment:
+- Version control managed with Git.
+- Project hosted on GitHub.
+- Deployment through Netlify.